KCEL vs Keats Chinese School: Which Is Right for You? (2026)

 This deserves its own section because it’s the most significant differentiator.

-KCEL’s core program is built around the HSK (Hanyu Shuiping Kaoshi) framework — China’s official standard for Mandarin proficiency.
+KCEL is the official HSK teacher training site in Yunnan, giving us unparalleled expertise in HSK instruction.
+Our core program is built around the HSK (Hanyu Shuiping Kaoshi) framework — China’s official standard for Mandarin proficiency.
 Your curriculum is mapped to your current level (HSK 1 through 6), lessons follow a structured progression, and the school supports you through practice tests, exam registration, and level advancement.

 This is not an add-on or an optional track.
 It’s the foundation of how KCEL teaches.
-For students who want to study, work, or conduct business in China — where HSK certification is often required — this structured path is a practical necessity, not just a credential to collect.
+For students who want to study, work, or conduct business in China — where HSK certification is often required — this structured yet flexible path is a practical necessity, not just a credential to collect.

 Keats can accommodate HSK preparation if you request it, but the school doesn’t operate a structured HSK curriculum as its standard program.
 Students who want to pursue HSK at Keats need to manage that direction themselves and communicate their goals clearly to their teacher.